tarekdinaji/citcom_voice/README.md

 ## To Run
 `docker compose up` will start up the server.

-For running any Rails command like `rails c` prepend the command with `docker-compose run ifl `
+For running any Rails command like `rails c` prepend the command with `docker compose run citcom`

 Examples:
 ```